Baseball: Europe

 Baseball is generally a niche sport in Europe.
 However, baseball is somewhat popular in the Netherlands, where it is known as honkbal, thanks to influence from the United States after World War II and the Kingdoms control over Aruba and Curaçao where it is the most popular sport.
 Baseball is also somewhat popular in portions of Italy, especially in the town of Nettuno, due to influence from American soldiers after World War II.
 Baseball has grown in recent years in the Czech Republic, due in part to the Czech teams' success in the 2023 World Baseball Classic.

 Oceania

 Baseball is one of the most popular sports in Palau and Guam.
-In Australia, Baseball is a niche sport but the country does have a professional league.
+In Australia, baseball is a niche sport but the country does have a professional league.
 Because the league is played in winter for the western hemisphere, it attracts American and Korean professional players looking to play winter league baseball.
+In 2026, there were more than 30 Australians playing college baseball in the United States compared to six in 2020.

 Africa

+Baseball is a minor sport in Africa but is most popular in South Africa and Uganda, with growing programs in Zimbabwe, Ghana, Kenya, Tanzania, and Nigeria.

 The Dodgers operate a large baseball academy in Mpigi, Uganda, and there are also baseball programs in Luwero, Uganda.
+There is also a Africa Baseball Academy in Nairobi, Nigeria.
 Baseball was popular in South Africa prior to World War 2 but popularity has since waned.
 There are still teams and attempts to raise the popularity of baseball in the country, including the introduction of Baseball5.
+There is a growing baseball program in South Sudan, which has resulted in professional contracts.
+The Japan-Africa Baseball & Softball Foundation has created Koshien high school baseball tournaments in Tanzania, Ghana and Kenya, which Tanzania being the most successful.
+There are further plans for similar tournaments in Nigeria, South Sudan, Benin, Cameroon and Zambia.